EddieSadat/WPchan/README.md

 Features to be added:
 -creates threads for each party,
--RNG select an anime from the list for the next watch party (ideally provide some animation/loading visual), ...
+-~~RNG select an anime from the list for the next watch party (ideally provide some animation/loading visual)~~ Complete, ...